s4birli/p3mo-user-crud-backend/README.md

 If PDF generation is failing:
 - Ensure Node.js is installed (required for Playwright)
 - Check that the `FrontendUrl` is correctly configured
+- Ensure the frontend is running at `http://localhost:5500` before attempting to generate PDFs
 - Verify that the frontend application is running and accessible
-- Run `playwright install` to ensure browser dependencies are installed
+- Run `playwright install chromium` to ensure browser dependencies are installed
+- Check if your skeleton UI elements use different CSS classes than those specified in the wait logic
+- If specific charts aren't rendering in the PDF, add custom wait logic for those elements
+- If PDF downloads are not working, check that your browser allows downloads from the application

 ## 📝 Notes